ZettaIO/duply-gopher/docs/gpg.md

 using the config value `duply.config_home`/gpg.
 It can be confusing when messing around with keys manually on the host.

+**If you create keys on a different computer, make sure you are using compatible gpg versions. gpg1.x and gpg2.x don't always play well together.**

 ## Generating Master Key

 Choose RSA 2048.
 Make sure you give the key a proper user ID so you can locate